nvim-telekasten/telekasten.nvim/README.md

 - `tkHighlight` : ==highlighted== text (non-standard markdown)
 - `tkTag` :  well, tags

-`tkHighlight`, has nothing to do with links but I added it anyway, since I like highlighting text when taking notes 😄.
+`tkHighlight` has nothing to do with links but I added it anyway, since I like highlighting text when taking notes 😄.

 I also like the navigation buttons of the calendar to appear less prevalent, so I also redefine the `CalNavi` class.